Zhuxitong/ppsPCP/README.md

 ## Dependencies

 1. MUMmer
 You can find MUMmer [HERE](https://github.com/mummer4/mummer/releases).
-Mummer-4.0.0beta2 is uesd.
+We used Mummer-4.0.0beta2.
 Mummer version 4.x.x requires a recent version of the GCC compiler (g++ version >= 4.7), which is hard to install if you have no ***administrator authority***.
-You can ask your system administrator for some help.
+You can ask your system administrator for some help in this case.
 ```
 $ wget https://github.com/mummer4/mummer/releases/download/v4.0.0beta2/mummer-4.0.0beta2.tar.gz
 $ tar -xvzf mummer-4.0.0beta2.tar.gz